-Glad Tidings: Four Somervillians Named in New Year’s Honours List 2020-21
+Glad Tidings: Six Somervillians Named in New Year’s Honours List 2020-21

-Two Somervillians have received the OBE.
-The first is Narmada de Silva (1989, Exp.
-Psychology), who received an OBE for public service.
+Also receiving an OBE is Narmada de Silva (1989, Exp.
+Psychology), who receives an OBE for public service.
 Narmada has spent much of her career with HM Revenue and Customs, helping the honest majority to get their tax right and making it hard for the dishonest minority to cheat the system.
 A tax/policy and people leader, she has delivered many significant reforms and is recognised as a role model and champion of inclusion and diversity.

 Narmada reflected, ‘The last year has reminded us all of the importance of public service.
 I was speechless when I learnt of my honour – delighted to be recognised personally, and keen that we also take a moment to recognise the great work of so many of my colleagues’.

-Also receiving an OBE is Professor Farah Bhatti (1984, Physiol.
-Sci), the first female consultant Cardiothoracic Surgeon in Wales and only the 4th in the UK.
+The final OBE goes to Professor Farah Bhatti (1984, Physiol.
+Sci), who is the first female consultant Cardiothoracic Surgeon in Wales and only the 4th in the UK.
 In addition to her clinical expertise, Professor Bhatti is a tireless and profoundly influential advocate for equality, diversity and inclusion within the medical profession – and she receives her OBE in recognition of this excellent work.

 Speaking of her honour, Professor Bhatti commented that, ‘It’s a privilege to be a cardiac surgeon and to also work towards creating a fairer environment where everyone can thrive.’
 Professor Bhatti added that, ‘I feel overwhelmed at receiving this honour, and would like to dedicate my OBE to my parents, who are the real heroes of my story.’